Cyfrin/8-vault-guardians-audit/README.md

 ## Summary

 Users can stake some ERC20s to become a vault guardian.
 Other users can allocate them funds in order to maximize yield.
-The guardians can move the funds between Uniswap, Aave, Compound, or just hold the funds.
+The guardians can move the funds between Uniswap, Aave, or just hold the funds.
 The guardians are incentivized to maximize yield, as they earn a performance fee.

 # Getting Started